-The Department of Transportation is committed to undertake the construction of the Inuvik to Tuktoyaktuk Highway responsibly, to the benefit of the people, economy, and environment of the region and all of Canada.
+The Department of Infrastructure is committed to undertake the construction of the Inuvik to Tuktoyaktuk Highway responsibly, to the benefit of the people, economy, and environment of the region and all of Canada.
 To that end, the effect of this project on Greenhouse Gas (GHG) Emissions has been studied.
-The preliminary report is summarized below, or click here to view the full report.

 The research was dedicated to determining what the current GHG emission levels are, projecting what they could look like after the road is built, and determining what they will likely be during the construction of the project.

 The current travel situation between Inuvik and Tuktoyaktuk involves the annual construction of a 187 km winter road, which operates for between three and four months every year.
 The rest of the time, flights operate between the communities.
 During the winter road seasons, the number of flights is cut in half.
 Barges transport both personal and industry supplies, which is expected to continue after the construction of the road and so was not included in the calculation.

 Currently, light (personal) vehicle traffic GHG emissions are estimated at an average of 745 tonnes of CO2 per year, commercial vehicles are estimated at 263 tonnes/year, and air travel (at a current 3,330 scheduled and charter flights per year) is estimated at 3,630 tonnes of CO2 per year.

 Estimated Total Baseline CO2 Emissions per Year (Tonnes)